digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 PQS & Daml Shell
 ~~~~~~~~~~~~~~~~

-PQS now only supports querying contracts via package-name, see
+As of 2.9, PQS only supports querying contracts via package-name,
+dropping support for direct pacakge-id queries.
+See
-`Limitations <#limitations>` for package-id queries.
+`Limitations <#limitations>` for more information and a work-around.

 Daml Shell builds on top of PQS, so inherits this behavior.